Find Affordable College Courses

 Mission Viejo, CA

-Out of the 38 schools in California that were part of this year’s ranking, Saddleback College landed the # 3 spot on the list.
-Located in the large suburb of Mission Viejo, Saddleback College is a public school with a fairly large student population.
+A rank of #3 on this year’s list means Saddleback College is a great place for horticulture students working on their associate degree.
+Located in the suburb of Mission Viejo, Saddleback College is a public college with a fairly large student population.

 About 70% of the students majoring in horticulture at the school are women while 30% are male.